marieslo/pet_adoption_fe/README.md

 > [!TIP]
 > ### To run this project locally:
->  You need to change a value of SERVER_URL in 'api.js' according to the localhost port number that your backend is using, then:
+> 1. change a value of SERVER_URL in 'api.js' according to the localhost port number that your backend is usin
-> - npm i
+> 2. npm i
-> - npm run dev
+> 3. npm run dev

 ## User Interface: